fourlabsldn/QBJSParser/Documentation/Parsers/Doctrine.md

-# Doctrine Custom Parsers
+# Doctrine Custom Parser

-#### What are they?
+#### What is it?
-- Doctrine Custom Parsers implement `FL\QBJSParser\ParserInterface` and can extend `FL\QBJSParser\Doctrine\AbstractDoctrineParser`.
+- A Doctrine Custom Parser implements `FL\QBJSParser\ParserInterface` and extends `FL\QBJSParser\Doctrine\AbstractDoctrineParser`.
-- Doctrine Custom Parsers parse `FL\QBJSParser\Model\RuleGroup` into a `FL\QBJSParser\Parsed\Doctrine\ParsedRuleGroup`.
+- A Doctrine Custom Parser parses `FL\QBJSParser\Model\RuleGroup` into a `FL\QBJSParser\Parsed\Doctrine\ParsedRuleGroup`.
 - A `ParsedRuleGroup` has two properties accessible via getters: `$dqlString` and `$parameters`.
 - Use the `ParsedRuleGroup` to create a Doctrine Query with `Doctrine\ORM\EntityManager::createQuery($dql)` and `Doctrine\ORM\Query::setParameters($parameters)`

 #### Usage
-- Each Doctrine entity will need a corresponding Doctrine Custom Parser.
+- Create one `DoctrineCustomParser` by extending `FL\QBJSParser\Doctrine\AbstractDoctrineParser`.
+- When you are parsing a `$jsonString` for a particular Doctrine Entity, create an instance of `DoctrineCustomParser`
-- Your Doctrine Custom Parser should call `parent::construct($className)` with the class name of its corresponding Doctrine entity.
+    - Your instance should call `parent::__construct` with the class name of its corresponding Doctrine entity.
-- Your Doctrine Custom Parser should override `parent::map_QueryBuilderFields_ToEntityProperties` according to the properties you wish to enable searching for in your entity.
+    - Your instance should call `parent::__construct` with an array `$queryBuilderFieldsToEntityProperties` according to the properties you wish to enable searching for, in your entity.

 ## Example